wasauce/AirCloud-arduino/README.md

 3. **Power Up**

    Connect the USB cable to the AirCloud and to a power source.
+You may seem some random set of LEDs flash in the cloud.
+This is normal.

    The AirCloud should now light up with 4 purple lights.
 If it does not -- hit the reset button on the back (see instructions below for how to reset).
 Most of you will need to hit the reset button.